Propane vs. Natural Gas vs. Heating Oil: Orange Home Heating Fuel Comparison

 Short Term Trends

-Orange’s overall fuel oil consumption fluctuates annually based on the severity of the winter.
-As the temperature outside dips, homes’ boilers need to burn more and more oil to keep the house warm inside.
+Orange’s overall fuel oil use fluctuates each year correlating with how cold it gets each winter.
+As the temperature outside gets more chilly, homes’ HVAC systems need to burn increasing amounts of number two heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Orange was 20.4°F, which was 6.4°F colder than the prior winter's average outside temperature.

 Orange County Average Winter Temperature